 All chemistry majors take the core courses which include: General Chemistry I and II, Organic Chemistry I and II, Analytical Chemistry, Instrumental Analysis, Physical Chemistry I, Computers in Science, Research in Chemistry, and Physics I and II.

-(If you click on the link for each concentration, you will be taken to a separate page which will show a four year progression with a list of all of the courses needed.)
+(If you click on the link for a concentration, you will be taken to a separate page with additional details.)

 Students in the Traditional Concentration also take Physical Chemistry I and II, Inorganic Chemistry, and Calculus I and II.
 These students often minor in mathematics or computer science.
 The Traditional Concentration stresses physical chemistry and is usually chosen by those interested in employment or graduate programs in physical, organic, inorganic, or analytical chemistry.